 A company can provide an informal notification of its intention to participate in the Competition at any time by signing up to the Project’s mailing list at the bottom of this page.
 This mailing list will keep interested companies informed about important project developments and milestones.

-The Project Manager will review each received application to determine its completeness and notify the application of this determination within thirty (30) days of submission.
+The Project Manager will review each received application to determine its completeness and notify the application of this determination within 30 days of submission.
 If an application passes this initial review, it will then proceed to the Judging Panel, who will conduct the final review.
-This final review could take up to ninety (90) days from the date of submission.
+This final review could take up to 90 days from the date of submission.

 The full requirements for application and the Competition Rules are set out in the Request For Applications.

-As soon as the first vaccine that meets the eligibility requirements (vaccine registration and the Target Product Profile) has been approved by the Project’s Judging Panel, the Cost-Share Phase of the Project will commence.
-This will be announced via this website, press releases and directly to those organisations that have signed up to the Project’s mailing list – see signup at the bottom of this page.
+The Cost-Share Phase will commence when the first vaccine that meets the eligibility requirements has been approved by the Project’s Judging Panel, and the Competitor Agreement between the applicable Competitor and GALVmed has been executed.
+This will be announced via this website, press releases, and emails directly to those individuals that have signed up to the Project’s mailing list – see signup at the bottom of this page.

-Please note that companies can submit applications for consideration by the Project’s Judging Panel up to three years after the Cost-Share Phase start date, subject to the Competition Rules.
+Please note that companies can submit applications for consideration by the Project’s Judging Panel until July 31, 2027.

 During the Cost-Share Phase, the Project Manager will keep Competitors updated on the total number of doses available within the cost-share mechanism, together with the status of the Country Reserve and Regional Pool dose allocations.